dessygil/des-personal-site/README.md

 #THINGS LEFT TO DO
 - Switch everything to grid
-- look at all todos and see what they say
 - a side bar with my profile desc and cats
-- change all numbered headings
 - add bootstrap
 - figure out how to write a nice blog filled with code snippets and screenshots
 - change everything to typescript